A biomedical scientist who has dedicated almost 50 years to the NHS is today retiring.

 He says the two key developments during his career were the regional introduction of electron microscopy (in collaboration with Hartlepool and Middlesbrough hospitals) and the development and expansion of immuno-histochemistry.

 Electron microscopy allows BMS/consultant staff to visualise cellular details at a much higher magnification (of the order of 1,000 times or more ) than with conventional microscopy.

-He says: “It had a massive impact, using electron microscopy enabled definitive diagnoses to be made that previously would not have been possible.
+He said: “It had a massive impact.
+Using electron microscopy enabled definitive diagnoses to be made that previously would not have been possible.